 We reconvene with the Florida Trail the following day at Lakeport, taking in views of canal-side retirement communities.
 Fancy RVs with patios and screened-in porches line the gator-ridden waters.
-Snow birds wave to us as air boats filled with tourists roar through the water.
+Snowbirds wave to us as airboats filled with tourists roar through the water.
 We pass over locks.
 The operators inside come out to speak with us.
-The boatmen passing through look up and speak to us.
-We camp on the billowy grass beneath the palms, watching the sun set in baby-duck yellows.
-All the while, telling stories and sharing reconstituted meals with thru-hikers: Damfino and Plod.
+The boatmen passing through speak to us.
+We camp on the billowy grass beneath the palms, watching the sunset in baby-duck yellows.
+All the while, we’re telling stories and sharing reconstituted meals with thru-hikers: Damfino and Plod.

 The town of Okeechobee offers two amazing things: McDonald’s and Golden Corral.
 We partake of both with gusto before beginning the brutal road walk west of town- another reroute.
 Coming face to face with speeding semi trucks, while walking on a crooked, vegetated shoulder covered with litter, is dangerous and disgusting.
 We’re relieved to retreat back into the woods of the South Florida Water Management District.

-Greeted with our first glimpse of unparalled grace and beauty.
+Greeted with our first glimpse of unparalleled grace and beauty.
 We pass into an Oak and Palm Hammock.
-Immediately, you have the sense that you’ve crash landed in a jungle.
+Immediately, you have the sense that you’ve crash-landed in a jungle.
 Palms tower above us.
-Magestic oaks draped in moss stretch their branches out like tentacles in all directions.
+Majestic oaks draped in moss stretch their branches out like tentacles in all directions.
 Cow patties dot the trail and feral-hog digs make the path uneven in many places.
 This is a trail full of the unexpected -where a dingy road walk leads to a tropical forest spotted with wild citrus trees.
-We pick low-hanging fruit and pucker our lips at the sour orange.
+We pick the low-hanging fruit and pucker our lips at the sour orange.